google-deepmind/mujoco/doc/XMLreference.rst

 :at:`shadowsize`: :at-val:`int, "4096"`
    This attribute specifies the size of the square texture used for shadow mapping.
 Higher values result is smoother shadows.
-The size of the area over which a :ref:`light <light>` can cast shadows also affects smoothness, so these settings should be adjusted jointly.
+The size of the area over which a :ref:`light <body-light>` can cast shadows also affects smoothness, so these settings should be adjusted jointly.
 The default here is somewhat conservative.
 Most modern GPUs are able to handle significantly larger textures without slowing down.
 :at:`offsamples`: :at-val:`int, "4"`